← ResourcesField notes

 It only ever drafts.
 Nothing reaches the outside world without you.

-And sometimes the honest call is to take a job away from the heartbeat.
-I had one scraping derivatives and settlement data off a regulator's website.
-It kept inventing new paths to scrape, the output was too messy to trust - and it burned through twice my Codex usage in under a week.
-So I demoted it to a cron job: the same checks every day, same comparison.
+And sometimes the honest call is to take a job away from the heartbeat entirely.
+I had one scraping derivatives and settlement data off a regulator's site.
+It kept inventing new ways to scrape, the output got too messy to trust, and it burned through twice my Codex usage in under a week.
+So I demoted it to a cron job.
+Same checks every day, same comparison.

 Boring.
 Reliable.
 Correct.

-If you want one of these, start tomorrow, small:
+If you want one of these, start small, tomorrow:

-• Point one agent at your open deals - one job you understand well enough to catch when it's wrong.
+• Point one agent at your open deals.
+One job you know well enough to catch when it's wrong.
 Not your whole company.

 • Run it once a day on a $20 sub.
-A flat subscription can't hand you the surprise bill a metered API can - and once a day is plenty.
-I learned “once” the hard way: the scraper that ran constantly is the one that doubled my Codex bill in a week.
+A flat subscription can't hand you the surprise bill a metered API can, and once a day is plenty.
+I learned the “once” part the hard way, from the same scraper I just demoted.

-• Keep determinism for the 80%.
-Reach for the heartbeat only on the edge you couldn't have scripted: the merger, the conference talk, the thing a cron would miss.
+• Keep the boring routine for the 80%.
+Reach for the heartbeat only on the stuff you couldn't have scripted.
+The merger, the conference talk, the thing a cron would miss.

 The promise online is that you set a goal and the agent runs your company.
-That's not the version that works.
-The version that works is more useful and less sexy: a $20 specialist that handles the part you can't script, drafts instead of acts, and shows its work.
+The version that actually works is smaller and a lot less exciting.
+A focused agent that handles the part you can't script, drafts every move for you to approve, and always shows its work.

 Work with us